top of page

 1125 tons of CO2 saved

-by choosing to reuse and transform a data center in Utrecht.
-Originally built in the former ‘vegetable gardens’ of Utrecht, the concrete building had been vacant for the past 13 years.
 By preserving as much as possible of the existing building and combining it with sustainable design solutions, the environmental impact of the transformation is kept low.

 Existing_2.jpg

-The building has unique dimensions, unusual for housing: to make use of the 5m floor height we created mezzanines that allowed us to create more rooms.
+The building has unique dimensions, unusual for housing: to make use of the 5m floor height, we created mezzanines that allowed us to create more rooms.
 As for the building’s great depth, we designed compact dwellings that are balanced out with generous shared spaces and amenities.

 section_sketches_edited.png